tpolvinen/Agri/Other_Notes/Muistiinpanoja.md

 "Agricultural industry" OR agribusiness OR "Agricultural products" OR agriculture OR agroindustry OR "Biological production" OR biomonitoring OR cereals OR climate OR crop OR drones OR drought OR "Environmental monitoring" OR "Equipment status" OR farm OR farming OR "Feed production" OR fertilizers OR flooding OR "Food chain" OR "Food production" OR forecast OR freeze OR fruit OR "Fruit storage" OR grassland OR greenhouses OR harvesting OR heating OR horticulture OR irrigation OR pest OR plant OR "plant factory" OR "Precision Agriculture" OR "Product Traceability" OR seed OR "Smart Farming" OR vegetable OR "vertical farming" OR waste OR water OR weather

 Nope, vähennetään hakusanoja -huomenna.

+Haettu IEEE Xplore - IEEE/IEE Electronic Library -tietokannasta 2018-04-03
+	15 hakutermin maksimi, pitää vielä saada ANDin jälkeiset koko metadatasta, ei vain otsikosta...ja miten on "Document Title": vs. "Publication Title": ???
+"Document Title":“Internet of Things” AND (agriculture OR greenhouse OR “plant factory” OR “vertical farming” OR irrigation OR fertilizers OR crop OR drones OR “Environmental monitoring” OR farm OR fruit OR plant OR vegetable)
 ---------------------------------------------------------------------------------------------------
 http://oatd.org/?userLang=en